What are Simple Function Points

 Early Sizing with SFP

 One of the problems with traditional IFPUG sizing (although not a problem for COSMIC) is that the information required to count function points according to the rules is often not available at the stage when knowledge of the size is most important.
 SFP is a simplified sizing technique designed to address this problem.

-Simple Function Points are a simplified approach to estimating IFPUG function points.
-The concepts are the same, but the analysis required is less detailed and much faster to perform.
-SFP do not require the level of detail necessary for an IFPUG count.
-SFP is not compliant with the ISO standards that apply to an IFPUG or COSMIC size.
+They are a simplified approach to estimating IFPUG function points.
 SFP have grown in popularity in the last two years, especially in the USA.

+The concepts are the same as IFPUG but the analysis required is far less detailed and much faster to perform.
+SFP sizing does not require the level of detail necessary for an IFPUG count.
+However SFP is not an ISO standard, unlike IFPUG FP and COSMIC FP.

 ScopeMaster does it for you.